Scouting in Alabama: Scouts BSA in Alabama today

 In the 1990s, the Boy Scouts of America went through a restructuring in an attempt to reduce manpower, and in several states small historic Councils were merged into a larger supercouncil.
 The new Greater Alabama Council is an example of such a supercouncil.

 There are eight BSA local councils serving Scouts in Alabama today.

 As of Feb 1, 2019, The "Boy Scouts" program under the Boy Scouts of America (BSA) changed its name to "Scouts BSA."
 This change was reflective of the organization's acceptance of girls as members of the program who wanted to experience the outdoor leadership program enjoyed by boys for over 100 years, including the coveted rank of Eagle Scout.

 Councils

 Alabama-Florida Council

-The eponymously named Alabama-Florida Council serves Scouts in Alabama and Florida, with the council office located in Dothan, Alabama.
+The Alabama-Florida Council serves Scouts in Alabama and Florida, with the council office located in Dothan, Alabama.
 It was founded in 1935 as the Southeast Alabama Council and changed its name in 1963 to its current name.